Yorzaren/authentication-system-leak-detection/README.md

 MAILSLURP_RECIEVER_EMAIL_ID=
 ```

 The [MailSlurp](https://www.mailslurp.com/) variables are optional.
-The system automatically sends test emails to the local DebuggingServer.
+The system automatically sends test emails to the local aiosmtpd server.

 If you wish to use MailSlurp, set the variables and modify `main.py`.